common-workflow-language/cwl-website/content/EDITING.md

 }
 ```

-Generally styles for a single element or component are grouped together, rather than having an entire separate media queries section. e.g.:
+Media Queries for a specific element or component are usually grouped together:

 ```scss
 // Adjusting for the .post-content padding